-To celebrate Strange Town youth theatre turning 10 this year we have invited members of the youth theatre age 8-18 to join an all ages group that will perform a Strange Town classic: Love Bites by Sam Siggs at the Scottish Storytelling Centre in December 2018.
-From January the group will go on to rehearse and then perform Stolen Futures by James Beagon at the Traverse Theatre in June 2019.
+To celebrate Strange Town youth theatre turning 10 we have invited members of the youth theatre age 8-18 to join an all ages group.
+IN December 2018 they performed a Strange Town classic: Love Bites by Sam Siggs at the Scottish Storytelling Centre.
+In January 2019 the group began rehearsing Stolen Futures by James Beagon which will be performed at the Traverse Theatre on 14th and 15th June 2019.

 |Dates:||Mondays 6-8pm: 7th January - 1st April and 22nd April - 17th June 2019|